 Federal Student Loans

 Federal student loans are usually the best choice for obtaining a degree because they offer more flexible repayment plans.
 If you miss a payment on your federal student loans, you have 270 days to make a payment before your debt goes into default.
 If your student loan debt is default status, the government can garnish your wages, your Social Security check, your federal tax refund and even your disability benefits.

 If the department of education works with third-party collection companies where additional charges and penalties for not making a payment which can be a percentage of the balance of your loans.
 The government can also sue you.
 If the government wins, they could place a lien on your home and even force a sale.

 Private Student Loans

 Are you in over your head with your student loans?
-If so, please call one of our Bond & Botes offices so an attorney can discuss your financial situation to see if we can help!
+If so, please contact one of our Bond & Botes offices and schedule a free consultation so an attorney can discuss your financial situation to see if we can help!